 A famous variety of porridge that doesn’t even use a grain is “pease porridge.”

 Polenta is also a version of porridge.
 Romans ate polenta, though not made with the New World food of corn, of course.
 They called it “puls”.
 Mamaliga in Eastern Europe is another version of porridge, and close to polenta.

 In Scandinavia, porridge is more likely to be made of finely-ground grains, even flours, or if whole grain, barley.

-Porridge is also very popular in, of all places, Jamaica.
+Porridge is also very popular in Jamaica.
 Street vendors there even sell it by the cup.
-Sometimes in place of regular milk being used to garnish it, though, coconut milk is used.
+There, coconut milk is sometimes used in place of cow’s milk to garnish the porridge.

-The Scottish preference for oatmeal porridge is the one that dominated in English speaking countries, to the extent that in America, the word “oatmeal” is often used interchangeably with “porridge.”
+The Scottish preference for oatmeal porridge is the one that dominated in English speaking countries, to the extent that in the United States, the word “oatmeal” is often used interchangeably with “porridge.”

-Oatmeal porridge today is usually made with rolled oats, because oats other than rolled oats have to be cooked longer.
-Some Porridge fans, though, prefer steel-cut oats, which gives a chewier texture.
+Oatmeal porridge in the United States today is usually made with rolled oats, because oats other than rolled oats have to be cooked longer.
+Some porridge fans, though, prefer steel-cut oats, which give a chewier texture.
 Opinions vary as to whether the oats should be added to the water all at once at the beginning, or a little at a time.

 An award called “The Golden Spurtle” is given annually in Carrbridge, Scotland to the person deemed to be that year’s World Porridge Making Champion.

 Gold, Marta.
 Porridge, please.
 Edmonton, Alberta: The Edmonton Journal.
 4 January 2011.